Materials Research Foundations / MRF

 Volume 10: Point defects in group IV semiconductors

-Aim of this book is to focus on the properties of defects in semiconductors of the fourth group under a physico-chemical approach, capable to demonstrate whether the full acknowledgement of their chemical nature could account for several problems encountered in practice or would suggest further experimental or theoretical accomplishments.
+This book focuses on the properties of defects in group IV semiconductors and, using a physico-chemical approach, aims to clarify whether full knowledge of their chemical nature can account for several problems encountered in practice.
+Also discussed is the need for further experimental and theoretical research.

 Volume 9: Optical Furnaces for Crystal Growth

 This monograph is devoted to the growth of crystals using optical furnaces.
-Optical furnaces can be understood and designed making recurrence to concepts that stem from analytical geometry.
+Optical furnaces can be understood and designed using concepts that stem from analytical geometry.

 Volume 8: Current Trends on Lanthanide Glasses and Materials